Dreaming381/Latios-Framework-Documentation/Transforms/QVVS Transforms Baking.md

 components, which may result in incorrect results during incremental baking.
 Such results will be resolved upon closing the subscene.
 A workaround for this issue is planned for a future release.

+## Systems

+You can add systems to the `UserPreTransformsBakingSystemGroup` to have systems which add tag components or set up transforms manually but should interact with the rest of the hierarchy.